-Aconcagua — Stories Beyond the Summit
+Aconcagua Climb — Stories Beyond the Seven Summit of South America

 As lead guide in Aconcagua I am asked to write about the process of our expeditions.
 The experiences lived during my last two trips, however, lead me to write about deeper thoughts rather than describing the physical steps that bring a climber to stand on the roof of the Americas.

 Excellent basecamp food.
+All photos Joshua Jarrin

 To start with, I want to mention Jim C. He has been a Mountain Madness client for more than 20 years, which means he has spent more years in the mountains than I have.
 I happen to be his guide due to my technical training, but I am in no position to question his experience.
 We both were mentored by the same people — friends who were his guides at some point, friends who were my instructors during my training.
 It was very touching when, coming down from the summit, we remembered one of our mentors (who sadly is not with us anymore) and I said, “Jim, Gabi would be proud of you!”